 - What are some challenges you anticipate you might face in college?
 How will you choose to respond?

 - Up-to-date High School transcripts including the most recently completed semester, when possible.

 - 2-3 Letters of recommendation, email, or reference-check-style interview, from a high school employee who can verify college readiness.
-The interview can be documented in a report and submitted for review by an Admissions Counselor, Coach, the Dean of Admissions, or their designee.
+The interview can be documented in a report and submitted for review by an Admissions Counselor, Coach, the VP of Enrollment, or their designee.
 The following information will be requested:

 - Please describe __(name of prospective student)__ as a student and community member.

 - Please describe their character/work ethic in the academic environment.